Japanese Vocabulary Related to Pregnancy and Giving Birth in Tokyo

 English-friendly Hospitals in Tokyo

-If you are finding for a hospital in Tokyo with services provided in English, rest assured that there are a couple in Tokyo which you can choose from!
+If you are looking for a hospital in Tokyo with services provided in English, rest assured that there are a couple in Tokyo which you can choose from!

 Below we have included a list of some English-friendly hospitals in Tokyo.